On north eastern Spain is the maritime province of GERONA which borders France and

 (or hill of the Jews in medieval Catalan), where an important religious cemetery

 was located.
-Girona has undergone twenty-
+Girona has undergone twenty-five sieges and been captured seven times.

-In recent years, the remaining parts of the eastern city walls were reconstructed and now the Passeig de la Muralla forms a touristic walking route around the old city.
+and now the Passeig de la Muralla forms a touristic walking route around the old